-At this point I’d like to thank three folks in particular for inspiring this project.
+First, I’d like to thank three folks in particular for inspiring this project.
 Nick Gammon is the first – his VGA library was the start point for this successful project, and this demo requires his Timing library.
 His timers greatly simplified the interrupt writing necessary for this project.
-His wiring diagrams and initial code-base were also invaluable to sanity checking my early prototypes.
+His wiring diagrams and initial code-base were invaluable for sanity checking my early prototypes.

-Second, thanks are owed to Henning Karlsen, who had great 16×16 fonts available for easy use in Microcontroller projects.
-Please checkout his projects, especially his UTFT related projects where he has a ton of resources for serial displays.
+Second, thanks is owed to Henning Karlsen, who had great 16×16 fonts available for easy use in Microcontroller projects.
+Please checkout his projects, especially his UTFT related projects with resources for serial displays.
 My message generator uses one of his fonts.